YiMihi/elm-with-jwt/outline.md

     - Compiler gives you a lot of test coverage "free of charge" with no RTE
     - Elm is evolving rapidly
     - Elm Architecture inspired Redux
+    - Disadvantages: ecosystem is young (ie., had to use JS datepicker because no Elm datepicker yet), core is changing rapidly and tools don't always keep up with the language development

 ## Steps Outline